FC Schalke 04: 2020–present: Relegations and growing financial troubles

 After four defeats in the first seven games of the 2023–24 2.
 Bundesliga season, head coach Thomas Reis was sacked on 27 September 2023.
 On 8 October 2023, Karel Geraerts was appointed as his successor, with a contract until June 2025.
 Schalke finished the first half of the season in 14th position, three points ahead of the relegation spots.

 On 3 January 2024, Schalke appointed Marc Wilmots as sporting director, after sacking Peter Knäbel.
 For Wilmots, who was one of the most prominent former Schalke players, it was his first job as a director.
 On 31 January, Sky reported that Schalke's financial situation may result in the end of the club in its current form by the end of the season.
 If relegated from the 2.
 Bundesliga, Schalke would not get a license for the 3.
 Liga, and would have to play in the Regionalliga West, the fourth division of German football.
 In that scenario, the current squad and staff would have to leave the club on a free transfer.
 The club formally requested a license for the 3.
 Liga on 15 March 2024.

 The second half of the 2023–24 season started with a series of defeats.
 The difficult sportive situation was exacerbated by growing unrest within the club, attributed to the relationship between Wilmots, Geraerts, and the team.
 After losing 3–0 against Magdeburg, Wilmots openly criticized both the squad and head coach Geraerts.
 On match-day 24, Schalke achieved a 3–1 surprise victory against league leader St. Pauli, which was St. Pauli's first defeat of the season.
 Schalke followed up with a strong 3–3 against SC Paderborn.
 This, together with good individual performances from Yusuf Kabadayı and Ron Schallenberg, sparked new hope that the club would be able to avoid relegation.
 The following week, after a 5–2 loss against Hertha BSC, Geraerts was criticized heavily again for his lineup, and his lack of tactical direction, while Wilmots reaffirmed that Geraerts's position as head coach was not in question.

+At the end of 2025, Schalke seemed to have turned things around under new head coach, Miron Muslić.
+On 2 May 2026, the club clinched promotion to the Bundesliga after finishing first in the 2025–26 season, following a 1–0 win over Fortuna Düsseldorf.